ddsbook/blog/2014/drafts/do-you-want-to-steal-a-snowman.md

 - The IMDb Rating (if there is one) and a link to the IMDb page for the movie
 - A link to the trailer (which we won't be using)

 After the download step, we're left with a data frame that is still far from shipshape.
 Many of the titles have annotations (e.g. "`Captain America: The Winter Soldier (Cam/TS)`") indicating the source material type.
-Some posts have..._interesting_...encodings.
+Some titles have..._interesting_...encodings.
 There are leading and trailing blanks in some of the titles.
 The titles aren't capitalized consistently or use numbers instead of Roman numerals (it turns out this isn't too important to fix as we'll see later).
 The IMDb rating needs cleaning up, and there are other bits that need some twiddling.

 In the spirit of Reproducible ReseaRch (and to avoid having to "remember" what one did in a text editor to clean up a file)  a cleanup function like the one below is extrememly valuable.
 The data can be regenerated at any time (provided it's still scrapeable, though you could archive full pages as well) and the function can be modified when some new condition arises (in this case some new "rip types" appeared over the course of preparing this post).